North Sea oil: 1964–present

 The UK Continental Shelf Act came into force in May 1964.
 Seismic exploration and the first well followed later that year.
 It and a second well on the Mid North Sea High were dry, as the Rotliegendes was absent, but BP's Sea Gem rig struck gas in the West Sole Field in September 1965.
 The celebrations were short-lived since the Sea Gem sank, with the loss of 13 lives, after part of the rig collapsed as it was moved away from the discovery well.
 The Viking Gas Field was discovered in December 1965 with the Conoco/National Coal Board well 49/17-1, finding the gas-bearing Permian Rotliegend Sandstone at a depth of 2,756 m subsea.
 Helicopters were first used to transport workers.
-Larger gas finds followed in 1966—Leman Bank, Indefatigable and Hewett, but by 1968 companies had lost interest in further exploration of the British sector, a result of a ban on gas exports and low prices offered by the only buyer, British Gas.
+Larger gas finds followed in 1966 – Leman Bank, Indefatigable and Hewett – but by 1968 companies had lost interest in further exploration of the British sector, a result of a ban on gas exports and low prices offered by the only buyer, British Gas.
 West Sole came onstream in May 1967.
 Licensing regulations for Dutch waters were not finalised until 1967.

 The situation was transformed in December 1969, when Phillips Petroleum discovered oil in Chalk of Danian age at Ekofisk, in Norwegian waters in the central North Sea.
 The same month, Amoco discovered the Montrose Field about 217 km east of Aberdeen.
 The original objective of the well had been to drill for gas to test the idea that the southern North Sea gas province extended to the north.
-Amoco were astonished when the well discovered oil.
-BP had been awarded several licences in the area in the second licensing round late in 1965, but had been reluctant to work on them.
+Amoco were astonished when the well discovered oil. lBP had been awarded several licences in the area in the second licensing round late in 1965, but had been reluctant to work on them.
 The discovery of Ekofisk prompted them to drill what turned out to be a dry hole in May 1970, followed by the discovery of the giant Forties Oil Field in October 1970.
 The following year, Shell Expro discovered the giant Brent oilfield in the northern North Sea east of Shetland in Scotland and the Petronord Group discovered the Frigg gas field.
 The Piper oilfield was discovered in 1973 and the Statfjord Field and the Ninian Field in 1974, with the Ninian reservoir consisting of Middle Jurassic sandstones at a depth of 3000 m subsea in a "westward tilted horst block".